Paciente8159/uCNC-modules/README.md

 You can navigate the [project wiki](https://github.com/Paciente8159/uCNC/wiki) to find out more on how to use it.

+## WARNING

+Always use the files available in the [releases](https://github.com/Paciente8159/uCNC-modules/releases) that matches the version of µCNC you are using.
+Compilation will not be possible if the modules and core files don't match.

 ## Using a module

 Most modules can be added to µCNC simply by adding the module files to the directory `src/modules/` of µCNC load the module inside the `load_modules()` function of `src/module.c`.
 Each module has it's own read file with instructions on how to include and use the module.
-These modules and instructions will work for version 1.4.6+.

 ## Supporting the project